pearlryder/subcellular-distribution-pipeline/documentation/documentation.md

 ## Step 3.1 Update parameters in cell 1
 The first step for this pipeline is to update your parameters.
 You can choose a name for your database.

 Next, you can update the path to the raw data and segmented images, if you've changed those (we recommend sticking to our defaults).
-You can also update the names of the folders that contain raw-data and segmentated images.
+You can also update the names of the folders that contain raw-data and segmented images.

 You'll need to change the list of structures to match your experiment.
 For example, if you have an experiment with nuclei, myosin, and lysosomes, you would update the structures variable to: